 After the chocolate had set, to slice up the bars I ran a knife under hot water to heat the blade.
 I gently pressed it onto the chocolate so it melted it and cut through without cracking the chocolate.

-The shortbread base is buttery and melt in the mouth, the caramel is rich and gooey and the white chocolate is sweet and creamy.
+The Unicorn Millionaire’s Shortbread base is buttery and melt in the mouth, the caramel is rich and gooey and the white chocolate is sweet and creamy.
 I cut some of the pieces in half again, but my partner was happy with a big slice as he loves white chocolate!
-This shortbread would be great for a children’s birthday party.
+This Unicorn Millionaire’s Shortbread would be great for a children’s birthday party.

 Unicorn Millionaire's Shortbread